 - Treatment of co-occurring disorders: For many in addiction treatment, the presence of a co-occurring disorder can greatly affect a person’s chances of successfully overcoming addiction.
 It is estimated that 6 in 10 people who have substance addiction also struggle with a co-occurring disorder.
 Many treatment programs implement therapies designed to address mental health disorders and other conditions that may exacerbate addiction.

 - Pain Management Methods: Treatment may also involve teaching new methods to manage pain.
 For many, addiction develops as a result of using a prescription for chronic pain, not because of an intentional misuse of medication.
 Treatment may incorporate experiential therapies and new methods of pain management.
 Some examples of this may include acupuncture or yoga.
 Helping people discover new interests or hobbies that also address a critical issue can make recovery more manageable.

-Do you or someone you know sturggle wiht addiction?
+Do you or someone you know sturggle with addiction?

 Call 800.465.0142 to speak with an admissions counselor.

 Overcoming opioid addiction can be difficult and it is unclear how much time the brain may need to recover.
 Aside from treating the addiction itself, there are numerous therapies that can teach clients tools they can utilize in everyday life.

 Therapies that Help with Opioid Addiction